davmik2601/m-one-social/README.md

 Used good architecture and best practices for building a good back-end API for this task requirements.

 ## Task Requirements
-In this challenge You will build the Back-end API of a social website like facebook using Typescript, NestJS, And PostgreSQL, Do not use ORMs like Typeorm, MikrOrm, etc..
+In this challenge You will build the Back-end API of a social website like facebook using Typescript, NestJS, And PostgreSQL, `Do not use ORMs` like Typeorm, MikrOrm, etc..
 API must have the following well designed and fully functional endpoints.
-`Note: Do not use existing project code, or boilerplate`
+Note: Do not use existing project code, or boilerplate.

 * Users can register in the system using their own personal information.
 * Users can login into the system.